baoj3101/SecureEditor/README.md

 ## File Open/Save

 File menu open and save event handlers are implemented in the BaseEditor class.
 However, for each type of editor, the file read and write are editor specific and implemented in each inherited class in OpenFile and SaveFile methods (defined as abstract in the BaseEditor).

+Four example files are saved under test/ directory as demo.
+When file dialog is openned, the default location is set to the test direcory.

 ## Rich Editor Open/Save